About Me

 Interesting space: Alternative investment vehicles and platforms are beginning to emerge as attractive options to the tried-and-true asset classes like stocks and real estate.
 I have been following and participating in companies like Moonfare, Bonside, and Percent.
 I find the private equity world extremely interesting, and it can be fun to (attempt to) step into Stephen Schwarzman’s shoes every now and then.

-Interesting terms: I’m a big fan of creative language despite being a fairly poor writer myself.
-Two terms I have been in love with for years are “Zugzwang” and “Querencia”:
+Interesting terms: Two terms I have been in love with for years are “Zugzwang” and “Querencia”:

 - Zugzwang: (German for “compulsion to move”, pronounced [ˈtsuːktsvaŋ]) is a situation found in chess and other turn-based games wherein one playeris put at a disadvantage because of their obligation to make a move; a player is said to be “in zugzwang” when any legal move will worsen their position.